 Her impressive career spans over 60 years, and the 85-year-old is one of the few actresses to receive the 'triple crown' of awards: an Academy Award, a Tony Award and an Emmy.

-To celebrate her incredibly successful career in acting, and Downton being back on TV, we've taken a look back at some of her earliest roles below – and you won't believe how different she looks!
+To celebrate her incredibly successful career in acting, and the Downton sequel finally in production, we've taken a look back at some of her earliest roles below...

 WATCH: Downton's Joanne Froggatt posts video on social media for important cause